|

 The letters SVC following Onondaga (County) indicates the Syracuse Vigilance Committee.

-Sources: S1-Siebert Index Listing, S2-Siebert Text, H-Hunter M-Merrill, HM-Historical
+Sources: S1-Siebert Index Listing, S2-Siebert Text, H-Hunter M-Merrill, HM-Historical Marker

 Agan, P. H.